mangodairy/mytest/_Kubernetes/KubernetesPart6_service-1.md

 ---
 title: "What is a Service?"
-excerpt: "IMake the application access to the external world through the Kubernetes service."
+excerpt: "Make the application access to the external world through the Kubernetes service."
 header:
   overlay_color: "#80aaff              "
   teaser: /assets/images/kuberneties/Day6.png